collinsnwammuo/Wireshark-projects/Cleartext Credential Capture/README.md

 ### Part C — HTTPS Comparison

-Captured HTTPS traffic to the same type of site for direct comparison — showing what encrypted traffic looks like versus cleartext.
+Captured HTTPS traffic to the same type of site for direct comparison, showing what encrypted traffic looks like versus cleartext.

 ```wireshark
 tls                                    # TLS/HTTPS traffic